-A CAA RR publishes a CAA property entry that corresponds to the specified domain name.
-Multiple property entries MAY be associated with the same domain name by publishing multiple CAA RRs at that domain name.
-Each property entry MAY be tagged with one or more of the following flag values:
+A CAA RR consists of a flags byte and a tag-value pair referred to as a property.
+Multiple properties MAY be associated with the same domain name by publishing multiple CAA RRs at that domain name.
+The following flag is defined:

-Critical
+Issuer Critical:

-If set, indicates that the corresponding property entry tag MUST be understood if the semantics of the CAA record are to be correctly understood by the specified audience.

-Issuers MUST NOT issue certificates for a domain if the Extended Issuer Authorization Set contains unknown property entry tags that have both the Issuer and Critical bits set.
+If set, indicates that the corresponding property entry tag MUST be understood if the semantics of the CAA record are to be correctly interpreted by an issuer.
+Issuers MUST NOT issue certificates for a domain if the Extended Issuer Authorization Set contains unknown property entry tags that have the Critical bit set.

-The following properties are defined:
+The following property tags are defined:

 '''

-issue <Domain Name> [; <tag=value> ]
+issue < lssuer Domain Name > [; < tag=value > ] :

 '''

-The issue property entry declares an authorization entry granting authorization to issue to the holder of the specified domain name or a party acting under the express written authority of the holder of the domain name.
+The issue property entry authorizes the holder of the domain name < Issuer Domain Name > or a party acting under the express written authority of the holder of that domain name to issue certificates for the domain in which the property is published.

-iodef < URL>
+iodef <URL>:

-Specifies a URL to which an issuer MAY report certificate issue requests that are inconsistent with the issuer's Certification Practices or Certificate Policy or that a certificate evaluator may use to report observation of a possible policy violation.
-The IODEF format is used.
-[RFC5070]
+Specifies a URL to which an issuer MAY report certificate issue requests that are inconsistent with the issuer's Certification Practices or Certificate Policy, or that a certificate evaluator may use to report observation of a possible policy violation.
+The IODEF format is used [RFC5070].